The gap between intention and eating

 When it comes to the finish part – the doing – there may just be too many obstacles.

-2. Offer support – being on the same ‘team’ as our child can be really helpful.
-Rather than it being “how can I get you to eat this new thing” with our child on the other side thinking “I don’t want to eat that” which is quite oppositional.
+2. Offer support – being on the same ‘team’ as your child can be really helpful.
+Rather than it being “how can I get you to eat this new thing” with your child on the other side thinking “I don’t want to eat that” which is quite oppositional.
 It can be better to work together.

 3. Take pressure off – the less pressure a child feels the better.
-If we are told we must run 5 kms on our first outing, that is far more difficult than being able to run for as far as we can comfortably manage.
+If you are told you must run 5 kms on your first outing, that is far more difficult than being able to run for as far as you can comfortably manage.

-Similarly, if a child feels they must eat something because we have paid for it, cooked it, organized it specially for them, it puts a lot of pressure on.
+Similarly, if a child feels they must eat something because you have paid for it, cooked it, organized it specially for them, puts a lot of pressure on.

 It’s why children frequently eat things from a parent’s plate that they wouldn’t eat from their own.
 Once it’s on ‘my’ plate then there is a certain obligation.

-A family I have been working with had an inspired idea.
+A family I worked with had an inspired idea.
 When out at a restaurant where you were able to order lots of little dishes, dad told his children “order anything you want and if you don’t like it, I’ll eat it”.
-Their 9 year old ate something totally out of his comfort zone as all pressure was removed.
+Their 9-year-old ate something totally out of his comfort zone as all pressure was removed.

 4. Scaffold progress – often taking the first step is the hardest part.
-If we go back to the running analogy, then having a friend or the hot trainer 😉 knock on the door and talk you gently through the ‘getting out the door part’, would go a long way towards success.
+If you go back to the running analogy – then having a friend or the hot trainer knock on the door and talk you gently through the ‘getting out the door part’, would go a long way towards success.

-Similarly, there may be many ways we can make eating a new food easier for our child.
+Similarly, there may be many ways you can make eating a new food easier for your child.
 Let’s use pizza as an example.
 In its entirety pizza could be quite overwhelming, there is a LOT going on on a pizza!

-So what can we do to make that pizza a little easier?
+So, what can you do to make that pizza a little easier?

-i) We could use a familiar base.
+i) You could use a familiar base.
 Maybe that’s a wrap or a piece of toast.
 There are no rules!

-ii) We can pare it back to the minimum.
+ii) You can pare it back to the minimum.
 Perhaps it’s a toasted wrap with some grated cheese on top.
 Or its toast cut into a triangle with pineapple or salami on top.

 iii) Don’t use the bothersome bits!
 If the tomato sauce or the cheese is the make or break, start without it.

-5. Break eating into steps – can we break a complex process like eating into more manageable steps?
+5. Break eating into steps – can you break a complex process like eating into more manageable steps?

 Therefore, if you do work through a process of steps, it’s important that you are very mindful of pressure and an inadvertent pushing to perform.
 Probably this is only a good strategy if you do have a child who really does want to eat differently but is struggling to do so.

-i) Perhaps its putting a tiny piece on the plate over successive weeks until our child is happy having it there (this could take a long time for really food hesitant children – patience and persistence win the race).
+i) Perhaps it’s putting a tiny piece on the plate over successive weeks until your child is happy having it there (this could take a long time for really food hesitant children – patience and persistence win the race).

-ii) Next it could be picking it up and holding it as though we are going to eat it.
+ii) Next it could be picking it up and holding it as though they are going to eat it.

-iii) Then we may be able to get it up to the face and smell it.
+iii) Then they may be able to get it up to the face and smell it.

 iv) If a child is comfortable with the first steps perhaps, they can lick it.